JuliaIO/AVSfldIO.jl/README.md

 field=uniform
 ```

-This IO library supports up to 4 dimensions.

 The `save` method in this library
 writes to the AVS internal format by default,
 and the filename must end with the extension `.fld`.